The Original High

-The Original High is the third studio album by American singer Adam Lambert, released on June 12, 2015, by Warner Records.
-Its executive producers are Max Martin and Shellback, the duo responsible for co-writing and producing Lambert's early-career hits "Whataya Want from Me" and "If I Had You".
-The album marks Lambert's first release since leaving previous record label, RCA Records.
+The Original High is the third studio album by American singer Adam Lambert, released on June 12, 2015, by Warner Bros.
+Records.
+The album marked Lambert's first release since leaving previous record label, RCA Records and was executive produced by Max Martin and Shellback, the Swedish duo responsible for co-writing and producing his early-career hits "Whataya Want from Me" and "If I Had You".
 The record's style has been described as EDM, pop-house, synth-pop, and electropop.